 Types of Letters With Examples

-Review this list of a variety of letters and email messages with examples of each, including appreciation letters, cover letters, job application letters, employee letters, reference and referral letters, thank you letters, and more.
+Review this list of letters and email messages with examples of each, including appreciation letters, cover letters, job application letters, employee letters, reference and referral letters, thank-you letters, and more.

 Use the samples as a starting point for your own letters, then customize your letters so they fit your personal and professional circumstances and reasons for writing.